hellodeolu/don-labs/docs/details.md

 ## Policies
 ### What are the participatory policies;
+- Student must have access to Laptop or desktop system and internet connection
 - Student must attend at least 75% live class(Saturday & Sunday)
 - Student(s) must submit both individual and peer projects deliverables before deadlines
 - Student must participate in at least 75% weekly snapquiz